GKJupiter/Jellyfin-Tracker-for-Letterboxd/README.md

 Automatically sync your Jellyfin movie watch status to Letterboxd using Python and Playwright.

 ## 📋 How it Works
 This script acts as a "middleware."
-When you watch a movie on Jellyfin and reach your defined progress threshold (e.g., 85%), Jellyfin sends a webhook to this script.
+When you watch a movie on Jellyfin and reach your defined progress threshold (e.g. 85%), Jellyfin sends a webhook to this script.
 The script then:
 1. Launches a background (headless) browser.
 2. Logs into your Letterboxd account.
 3. Searches for the movie (using Title + Production Year for accuracy).